 - Examples of Compare Two Columns in Excel using VLOOKUP

-While working with data in Excel, sooner or later you will be in need to make a comparison between two columns to check whether data from one column in present in another column or not.
-When it comes to make comparison between two columns, lookup functions are the best in business.
+While working with data in Excel, sooner or later, you will need to compare two columns to check whether data from one column is present in another column or not.
+When it comes to making comparisons between two columns, lookup functions are the best in business.
 We can use the VLOOKUP function to compare whether two columns have matching data within them or not.
-This function saves you a huge amount of time while working on a large amount of data where you need to compare two columns.
-Which increases productivity and reduces the time taken for a task to complete.
+This function saves you a lot of time while working on a large amount of data where you must compare two columns, increasing productivity and reducing the time a task takes to complete.

 How to Compare Two Columns in Excel Using VLOOKUP?

-When we have two columns and need to check whether reference values from one column are available in another column, VLOOKUP can be the best alternative to do so.
-As this function is potent to capture/looks up the data among several other columns based on a lookup value.
+When we have two columns and need to check whether reference values from one column are available in another, VLOOKUP can be the best alternative as this function is potent to capture/look up the data among several other columns based on a lookup value.

-- lookup_value – is the value which is used as reference while looking up
+- lookup_value – the value used as a reference while looking up

 - table_array – is the table/range of the data within which we want to check specific values based on the lookup value.

-- col_index_num – is the column number in the range of data from which we are going to get the values after lookup.
+- col_index_num – is the column number in the range of data from which we will get the values after lookup.

 - Range_lookup – is an optional argument that specifies whether we need an exact matching value (FALSE) or approximate matching values (TRUE).

-We will see some examples using which we can specify how to compare two columns in Excel using the VLOOKUP function.
+We will see some examples to specify how to compare two columns in Excel using the VLOOKUP function.